-The Congressional Budget Office estimates that the Trust Fund would need an additional \$25 billion per year just to maintain current performance, and without that additional money, the Highway Trust Fund will be insolvent by the end of next summer.
+The Congressional Budget Office estimates that the Trust Fund would need an additional \$25 billion per year just to maintain current performance.
+Without additional funding, the Highway Trust Fund will be insolvent by the end of next summer.

 That shortfall would force the Transportation Department to slow payments to existing projects, and states would have to suspend critical infrastructure projects and cut jobs.
 But just like many families in Montana and across the country, the federal government is currently facing the difficult challenges of a tight budget.